UFC Fight Night: Teixeira vs Saint Preux: Predictions & Analysis

 A few statistical edges stand out.
 Borg throws significantly more leather — a 1.1 sig. strike per minute gap.
 Borg is far more active with takedowns, averaging 5.5 more per 15 minutes.
 Herrera has tighter striking defense, making opponents miss more often.

 The Pick: Ray Borg over Geane Herrera.
-The model is firm on this one: Borg at 75%.
-The market implies 80% for Borg, but our model sees only 75%.
-That 5-point gap favoring Herrera is worth watching.
+The model is firm on this one: Borg at 83%.
+Notably, the betting market has Borg at 80% implied while our model sees 83% — a 3-point disagreement that could signal value.

 Uriah Hall